-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES and interests in hopes of creating a love of reading.
-The "ALL Block" materials include the additional reading of complex texts from the modules, as well as texts for accountable independent reading to support fluency and volume of reading.
-In Module 2, Unit 1, students are tasked with independent reading and then asked to respond to the following prompt in their reading journals: "How does your reading connect to your work in the module lessons?"
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES choice reading (every other week) to build students' motivation and interests in hopes of creating a love of reading.
+The "ALL Block" materials include additional reading of complex texts from the modules, as well as texts for accountable independent reading to support fluency and volume of reading.
+In Module 2; Unit 1, students are tasked with independent reading and then asked to respond to the following prompt in their reading journals: "How does your reading connect to your work in the module lessons?"
+(ALL TG 24).
 Connected texts are used during the course of each module for student enjoyment and interest.
-Also in Module 2, students conduct research on animal defense mechanisms.
+In Module 2, students conduct research on animal defense mechanisms.
 To support teachers and students in selecting texts, a "Recommended Texts and other Resources List" provides options for additional texts for shared and independent reading related to the unit topic.
 In addition to providing time within the school day, students are also typically assigned homework for "Accountable Research Reading."
 For this assignment, students select and read texts that are aligned to the topic of the module, select a prompt, and then respond in their independent reading journals.
 In a supplemental guide, "Independent Reading Sample Plans," teachers are given sample plans for implementing and supporting an accountable independent reading program.
 A list of "Recommended Texts" is provided for each module.
 Section II.
 Foundational Skills (g rades K-5 only) Tier 1 and 2 Non-Negotiable 3.
-FOUNDATIONAL SKILLS: Materials provide instruction and diagnostic support in concepts of print, phonological awareness, REQUIRED Indicator for grades K-2 only 3a) Materials follow a sequence of appropriate foundational skills instruction indicated by the standards while providing abundant opportunities for every student to become proficient in each of the foundational skills.
-N/A phonics, vocabulary, development, syntax, and fluency REQUIRED 3b) In grades K-2, materials include engaging, content-rich, Yes The instructional materials demand knowledge of grade-level phonic patterns and word analysis skills.
+FOUNDATIONAL SKILLS: Materials provide instruction and diagnostic support in concepts of print, phonological REQUIRED Indicator for grades K-2 only 3a) Materials follow a sequence of appropriate foundational skills instruction indicated by the standards while providing abundant opportunities for every student to become proficient in each of the foundational skills.
+N/A awareness, phonics, vocabulary, development, REQUIRED 3b) In grades K-2, materials include engaging, content-rich, and phonetically controlled student texts that allow for Yes The instructional materials demand knowledge of grade-level phonic patterns and word analysis skills.
+The Curriculum Map for Grade 4 shows that the foundation skills for phonics and word recognition